November 2025 water system flushing

 the bottom of the watermain over time.
 The sediment comes from internal corrosion of the

-watermains and organic matter from the lake over many years.
+watermains and organic matter from the water source that can build up over time.

 How does water system flushing work?